KushagraaWadhwa/KnowledgeAI/README.md

 4. Select an input method (Text or Voice) to ask questions about the content of your PDF.

 5. If using **Voice** input, click **Record Question** to begin recording.
-Click **Stop Recording** to submit your question.
+Your question will be submitted automatically after it has been recorded.

 6. The chatbot will respond with an answer based on the content of your PDF.
-Voice responses will be played automatically.
+Voice responses can be played.

 ## How It Works